DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Introduction

 In this paper, we propose a novel anomaly detection algorithm inspired by DSVDD and Autoencoders.
-Our method, deep autoencoding support vector data descriptor (DASVDD), trains an autoencoder, instead of a simple neural network, through simultaneously minimizing the volume of the enclosing hyper-sphere in the learned latent representation of the encoder and the reconstruction error of the decoder's output.
-Therefore, the autoencoder learns to map the normal data into a hyper-sphere with a minimum volume while can still reconstruct the original input.
-We propose a customized anomaly score which is a combination of the AE's reconstruction error and the distance of the sample from the center of the hyper-sphere.
-Block diagram of the proposed DASVDD is shown in Figure \ref{fig:overview}.
-We show that our model does not encounter the hyper-sphere collapse problem since it considers the hyper-sphere center and network biases as parameters that are trained during the training phase.
+Our method, deep autoencoding support vector data descriptor (DASVDD), trains an autoencoder instead of a vanilla neural network by simultaneously minimizing the volume of the enclosing hypersphere in the learned latent representation of the encoder and the reconstruction error of the decoder's output.
+Therefore, the autoencoder learns to map the normal data into a hypersphere with a minimum volume while can still reconstruct the original input.
+We propose a customized anomaly score which is a combination of the AE's reconstruction error and the distance of the sample from the center of the hypersphere.
+The block diagram of the proposed DASVDD is shown in Figure \ref{fig:overview}.
+We show that our model does not encounter the hypersphere collapse problem even though it considers the hypersphere center and network biases as parameters that are trained during the training phase.
 We present extensive experiments of DASVDD on the benchmark datasets and compare its performance against state-of-the-art algorithms.
-The benchmark datasets include three computer vision datasets and two datasets of speech and medical data.
-Effective performance of DASVDD on these datasets shows robustness of the proposed method across a wide variety of anomaly detection applications.
+The benchmark datasets include \b{three computer vision datasets and four datasets from other domains, including speech, industrial sounds, intrusion detection, and medical data}.
+The effective performance of DASVDD on these datasets shows the robustness of the proposed method across a wide variety of anomaly detection applications.

-In summary, the main contributions of our paper are as follows: \begin{enumerate} \item We propose an anomaly detection approach based on the popular deep SVDD algorithm which prevents its hypersphere collapse problem.
-We propose to use the autoencoder reconstruction error as a term in the loss function.
+In summary, the main contributions of our paper are as follows: \begin{enumerate} \item \b{We propose an SVDD-based anomaly detection approach which prevents the hypersphere collapse problem that other deep SVDD algorithms face.} We propose to use the autoencoder reconstruction error as a term in the loss function.
 This prevents the trivial all-zero solution for the parameters.

-\item In our model, unlike the original DSVDD and its extensions, the hypersphere center is a free optimization parameter, and can be optimized during training.
-DSVDD and other similar models commonly fix the hypersphere center prior to the training in order to prevent the network from converging to the trivial solution.
-This may lead to a suboptimal solutions because of forcing the hypersphere center to be equal to a predefined value.
+\item \b{In our model, unlike other SVDD-based deep models, the hypersphere center is a free optimization parameter and can be optimized during training.
+These methods, such as DSVDD \cite{ruff2018deep}}, commonly fix the hypersphere center prior to the training to prevent the network from converging to the trivial solution.
+This may lead to a suboptimal solution because of forcing the hypersphere center to be equal to a predefined value.